 Another low point came when a teacher tried to explain to the school board his plans for a new science and technology charter school in a partnership with NASA.
-Members of the audience berated the teacher, punctuating his presentation with noisy boos and jeers.

 Where do these so-called educators get off demeaning and disrespecting a fellow teacher for daring to propose innovative ways to educate Oakland youths?
 There is always room for disagreement about methods and philosophy, but any differences should be focused on a specific issue rather than resorting to bullying and heckling out of a resentment against charter schools.

 When they take to the podium to speak, would some of Wednesday night's hecklers want to be treated the same way drowned out or made fun of?

 We want to respect our teachers and support them.
 But when they use such juvenile tactics, it is hard to take them seriously.
 And what kind of role model are these teachers setting for their students?
 Will students learn, by observing their teachers, that the only way to express opinions is by being disruptive and disrespectful, outshouting any opposing viewpoints and resorting to derogatory name-calling to make their points?